Elemental: Paracelsus

 Of the names he used, gnomus, undina, and sylph are all thought to have appeared first in Paracelsus' works, though undina is a fairly obvious Latin derivative from the word unda meaning "wave."

 In De Meteoris he referred to the elementals collectively as Sagani.

 He noted that undines are similar to humans in size, while sylphs are rougher, coarser, longer, and stronger.
 Gnomes are short, while salamanders are long, narrow, and lean.
 The elementals are said to be able to move through their own elements as human beings move through air.
 Gnomes, for example, can move through rocks, walls, and soil.
-Sylphs are the closest to humans in his conception because they move through air like we do, while in fire they burn, in water they drown, and in earth, they get stuck.
+Sylphs are the closest to humans in his conception because they move through air as we do, while in fire they burn, in water they drown, and in earth, they get stuck.
 Paracelsus states that each one stays healthy in its particular "chaos," as he terms it, but dies in the others.

 Paracelsus conceived human beings to be composed of three parts, an elemental body, a sidereal spirit, and an immortal divine soul.
 Elementals lacked this last part, the immortal soul.
 However, by marriage with a human being, the elemental and its offspring could gain a soul.

 Other authors and beliefs

-In his influential De Occulta Philosophia, published in 1531-33, several decades before the publication of Paracelsus' Philosophia Magna, Heinrich Cornelius Agrippa also wrote of four classes of spirits corresponding to the four elements.
+In his influential De Occulta Philosophia, published in 1531–33, several decades before the publication of Paracelsus' Philosophia Magna, Heinrich Cornelius Agrippa also wrote of four classes of spirits corresponding to the four elements.
 However, he did not give special names for the classes: "In like manner they distribute these into more orders, so as some are fiery, some watery, some aerial, some terrestrial."
 Agrippa did however give an extensive list of various mythological beings of this type, although without clarifying which belongs to which elemental class.
 Like Paracelsus, he did not use the term "elemental spirit" per se.